MimeThaClown/Heist-of-Cinders/Party/Xarrus/Story.md

 What we didn't know, was that when Ryme dissapeared during the abandoned warehouse scene, he found some kind of riddle which we were able to decide enough to know that we had to go to the sewers (much to Rymes woe).
 On our way there, Amara caught eye of someone looking for her, and she did not want to be found by this man, so we hid in the shop of one her 'friends', [[Theo Cinders]], we totally weren't going to rob him.

 Things were going well, until Arranis showed up at Theo's door, and Theo caved like a little bitch letting him inside the shop while Amra hid.
-No amount of stalling, stopped Arannis from
+No amount of stalling, stopped Arannis from finding his little sister though.

+Soon enough, he ~~forced~~ volunteered his way onto the party and joined us on our quest to find Emmrich- which finally led us into the sewers.